 Hello beautiful friends,

 Several years ago I recall a meditation student asking me the question - "just how do I feel my emotions?"
 And we regularly hear the term "listen to your body", but what does this really mean?"

 Gut instinct", having "gall" and many other terms make reference to this highly intelligent, neural infused centre in our abdomen.
 And the ancient yogis were on to it.
 They discovered that all the most subtle pathways for information, communication and nourishment arose from our gut.

 Whilst the cranial brain is the centre of male values of action, control, systemisation, theory and metaphysics the enteric brain expresses the female values of conscious being, harmony, connection and our relationship with the world.

 We need the awareness and aliveness of both the masculine and the feminine but clearly our current way of life has steered us in the direction of the head.
 It's now time to restore our intrinsic balance.
 (BTW our third brain is our heart).

-The Enteric brain in the belly, what I call our 'Centre', provides the impetus for healthy self care, postural alignment and dietary choices.
+The Enteric brain in the belly, what I call the 'Centre', provides the impetus for healthy self care, postural alignment and dietary choices.
 When we're highly attuned to our Centre, it also guides us in the prevention of the build up of stress and tension which leads to disease and ageing in both body and mind.

-We can connect with our Centre in many ways because just like our cranial brain, it connects with every part of the body and every aspect of our being:
+We can connect with the Centre in many ways because just like our cranial brain, it connects with every part of the body and every aspect of our being: